nimblemachines/kinetis-chip-equates/README.md

 * [`parse-svd.lua`](https://github.com/nimblemachines/kinetis-chip-equates/blob/master/parse-svd.lua) - parses the SVD file's XML into a big Lua table and prints it out
 * [`print-regs.lua`](https://github.com/nimblemachines/kinetis-chip-equates/blob/master/print-regs.lua) - slurps in that big Lua table and prints out register (and register field) definitions, and the interrupt vector table, in a form that muforth can understand.

+The default Makefile target builds a "FRDM boards" subset of the chips.
+Running

     make

-will process the SVD files for the chips on the Freescale FRDM boards, first by generating a Lua representation of the SVD file, and then reading that in and generating a muforth (.mu4) file.
+will process the SVD files for this subset, first by generating a Lua representation of the SVD file, and then reading that in and generating a muforth (.mu4) file.
 By combining the downloaded DFP files with the Kinetis SDK files, I'm able to generate `.mu4` files for 23 of the 25 FRDM boards that are shown on the [MCUXpresso SDK Builder](https://mcuxpresso.nxp.com/).

     make kl

-will process all the Kinetis L SVD files into `.mu4` files;
+will process all the Kinetis L SVD files into `.mu4` files; and

     make everything